 Cabbage is vastly underrated as a star ingredient for salad, so here’s my attempt at changing that.
 This gorgeous purple cabbage slaw is super straightforward and has all the potential of being your go-to side salad.
 It has a juicy, crunchy texture and a sweet-tangy flavor, making it fun and satisfying to eat.
 Even the leftovers are great, which certainly can’t be said for leafy greens like arugula or romaine.

 - Purple Cabbage: For best results, buy a whole cabbage and shred it yourself (tips below).
-Of course you can always buy a pre-shredded coleslaw mix, but they’re usually dry as heck and have zero flavor.
+Of course you can buy a pre-shredded coleslaw mix, but they’re usually dry as heck and have zero flavor.
 Green cabbage would work just as well here.

 - Carrots: Again, avoid pre-shredded carrots for the best flavor and texture.